JanSharp/VRCVFXTargetGun/VFXTargetGun/notes.md

 - [x] change mode buttons to toggles with toggle groups
 - [ ] change effect buttons to toggles with toggle groups
 - [x] remove button prefab, put the original button in the grid already and disable it
+- [ ] disable pickup collider while the gun is held in the unity play mode because god it's annoying

 maybe: